top of page

 • Bachelor’s degree in accounting or a related field (e.g., finance, business)

-• Plus: 30 additional credit hours (often through a master’s program)
+• Plus: 30 additional credit hours (often through a master’s program or graduate-level accounting courses)

 Popular degrees for completing 150 hours include: